U.S., Japan eye possible small trade deal by September: sources

 Trump and Abe discussed trade in Osaka, Japan, during a Group of 20 meeting last month, but no details of their talks were released.
 Politico on Tuesday reported some sort of a deal was possible in September.

+Trump has threatened to impose 25% tariffs on imported Japanese cars on national security grounds but delayed those as trade talks continue.

-The two leaders agreed last September to discuss an arrangement that protects Japanese automakers from further tariffs while negotiations are under way.
+The leaders agreed last September to discuss an arrangement that protects Japanese automakers from further tariffs while negotiations are under way. [nL2N1WC1K5]

 The deal would not require congressional approval since the U.S. president can eliminate or reduce tariffs on products that have a duty of less than 5% duty, and most auto parts tariffs are roughly 3-6%.